iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

     - For servers hosted in Azure, you need to forward queries to the [Azure Magic IP 168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
     - For on-premises servers, you can either use existing servers hosted in Azure as forwarders or deploy [Azure Private Resolver](https://learn.microsoft.com/en-us/azure/dns/private-resolver-architecture) within your VNet to facilitate this forwarding process.

-> Note: When configuring conditional forwarding from on-premises, it is crucial to forward **privatelink**.service.domain namespaces instead of forwarding the whole **service**.domain namespaces (contrary to [CAF article](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)).
+> Note: When configuring conditional forwarding from on-premises, it is crucial to forward **privatelink**.service.domain namespaces instead of forwarding the whole **service**.domain namespaces (contrary to [MSFT article](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)).
 If forwarding fails, it would result in the loss of resolution for **privatelink** resources only, as opposed to losing access to all resources of the service, which might also employ public endpoints.
 This targeted forwarding approach helps maintain selective control.

 ## 3. Advanced scenarios